 Maximize compatibility with current and future user agents, including assistive technologies.

 The intent of this Success Criterion is to ensure that user agents, including assistive technologies, can accurately interpret and parse content.
-If the content cannot be parsed into a data structure, then different user agents may present it differently or be completely unable to parse it.
+If the content cannot be parsed into a data structure, then different user agents may present it differently or be unable to parse it.
 Some user agents use “repair techniques” to render poorly coded content.

 Follow the guidelines under How to Meet Success Criteria 4.1.1.